chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/_index.md

 {{% note %}}

-- In this talk I'm only going to talk about the compile-time safety enforcement, with a focus on preventing use after free.
+- In this talk I'm going to focus on compile-time safety enforcement, starting with preventing use after free in the first part.
-- I will briefly touch on initialization safety and data race safety.
+- In the second part, I will touch on expressivity, initialization and data race safety, and incremental migration from C++.

 {{% /note %}}

 ---

+## Comparison to Rust

+Carbon has greater expressivity at the cost of more complexity

+- Not saying Rust should change: Rust has a successful model that has been shown to be applicable to a wide variety of problems
+  - Great for when you can architect your program around its safety model
+- Additional complexity of Carbon has a cost
+  - More verbose
+  - More for users to understand and keep track of
+- Carbon's model specifically to make migration from C++ easier
+  - Show existing C++ code patterns are safe
+  - More closely follows how C++ developers reason about their code

+{{% note %}}

+I want to be clear that when I compare Carbon to Rust and say it has greater expressivity, I'm not saying Rust has made a mistake in its safety model, or that we expect Carbon to be a replacement for Rust.
+Rust has a proven safety model that has been shown to work well across many classes of programs.
+Carbon aims to be complementary, targeting the specific use case of C++ migration, where gaining expressivity at a cost of more complexity and verbosity is a more worthwhile trade-off.

+{{% /note %}}

+---

-## Expressivity
+## Carbon's increased expressivity

 - Non-exclusive mutable pointers
   - Directly proving existing correct C++ code is memory safe
 - Support for C++ features like inheritance and specialization
-- More expressive than Rust, but with a complexity and verbosity cost
 - Allows _smooth_ migration of C++
   - Code patterns translate without cliffs, rearchitecting, or lots of unsafe

-{{% note %}}

-I want to be clear that when I compare Carbon to Rust and say it has greater expressivity, I'm not saying Rust has made a mistake in its safety model, or that we expect Carbon to be a replacement for Rust.
-Rust has a proven safety model that has been shown to work well across many classes of programs.
-Carbon aims to be complementary, targeting the specific use case of C++ migration, where gaining expressivity at a cost of more complexity and verbosity is a more worthwhile trade-off.

-{{% /note %}}